- Career Exploration

 - External Resources

 - Honors Program

 - Major in Communication Studies

 - Major Policies

 - What Can I Do with a Comm Studies Degree?

 The Department of Communication Studies solicits applications for academic awards for fall, winter and summer terms.
 Declared Communication Studies majors with at least junior standing may apply for departmental awards.
 Award criteria and application requirements vary for each award.
 Applicants should refer to the award instructions and application for the appropriate term for details.
 Award amounts are subject to availability and may change each term.
-Additional information and applications for awards may be found in the department office or on the Comm undergraduate CTools Site.
+Additional information and applications for awards may be found in the department office.

 Undergraduate Fall Awards